 Check Numbers.
 The default check starting number is 9000.
 The check number is assigned as payments are scheduled.

 Signature Line.
 Checks issued by the Bill Pay service have “Signature on File” printed on the signature line.

 Payees.
 Your Payee list may include utility companies, merchants, financial institutions, insurance companies, individuals, etc. within the United States.

-There is no limit on the number of Payees or number of Payments that may be authorized.
-However, there is a per item charge after 20 payments each month, see fee schedule.
+There is no limit on the number of Payees or number of payments that may be authorized.

 The maximum per Payment amount is $25,000 for check and for ACH Payments.
 All Payments are subject to the availability of sufficient funds in the designated checking account.
 However, Bank reserves the right to impose limits at some future date, with proper written notice.